unwieldycat/foundational/README.md

 Option names may include dashes and dots in their name, and they may have uppercase and lowercase characters.
 The following are examples of valid option names: `--example.with.dots`, `--example-with-dashes`, `--exampleWithCamels`, `--exAmpLe.fRoM-HELL`

 Aliases may only include 1 or 2 letters.

+### Global options

+Options can be declared globally when specified in the Application constructor.

+Command groups will inherit the global options of their parent, and can have their own global options for their scope if defined in their constructor.

+## Examples
+Examples can be found under the `examples/` directory.